cysouw/diathesis/text/c07_participle.md

    Ich stehe korrigiert.
 :::

-However, most examples of finite *stehen* with a participle that occur in texts are not instances of this diathesis.
+Most examples of finite *stehen* with a participle that occur in texts are not instances of this diathesis.
 Typically, the verb *stehen* 'to stand' is used in its literal meaning and the participle is an depictive secondary predicate [@next a].
 Another frequent use of *stehen* with participle is attested with 'text manipulation' verbs, like *schreiben, erwähnen, nennen, eintragen, vermerken* etc. [@next b].
 This seems to be a metaphorical usage of *stehen*, in the sense that letters 'stand' on a page.
 The participle is here likewise a depictive secondary predicate.

 ::: ex
 a.
 Das Planschbecken stand im Garten aufgebaut.